-The outer fjord biozone (station MC7) is characterised by a thicker overlying water column (> 300 m), and higher bottom water salinity and temperature compared to the rest of the studied sites.
-The presence, at this station, of agglutinated species
+The outer fjord biozone (station MC7) is characterised by a deeper water column (> 300 m), and higher bottom water salinity and temperature compared to the rest of the studied sites.
+The clear predominance of the NAW at this site is indicated by the presence of typical Atlantic species such as Melonis barleeanus and Globobulimina auriculata.
+In high latitudes, M.